rmartinez93/AddGoogleToTerminal/readme.md

 **DIY Instructions**

 The file `.bash-profile` contains the code that my `GoogleSearchCLI.sh` script automatically injects.
-If you don't want to use the script, you can add the `google` function manually by copying the code in there into the top of your `~/.bash-profile`
+If you don't want to use the script, you can add the `google` function manually by copying the code in there into the top of your `~/.bash-profile`.
+There are seperate sections for Mac or Linux.

 **Removal Instructions**

-Coming Soon
+A removal tool is coming soon.
+For now, delete the lines injected by the `.sh` script from your `~/.bash_profile`.
+They will are clearly marked by comments.

 **Available Flags**